Reversible Residual Normalization Alleviates Spatio-Temporal Distribution Shift: Experiments

-\textbf{Impact of Residual Blocks} \quad We further investigate the relationship between RRN depth and forecasting accuracy, as illustrated in Figure \ref{fig:Impact_of_RRN_Depth}.
+\textbf{Impact of Residual Blocks} \quad We further investigate the relationship between RRN depth and forecasting accuracy, as illustrated in Figure~\ref{fig:Impact_of_RRN_Depth}.
 Increasing the number of residual blocks generally reduces prediction error, enhancing the model's ability to map complex distributions.
 However, we observe diminishing marginal returns with greater depth.
 Our results indicate that a configuration of 2 to 3 blocks achieves the optimal balance between model expressivity and operational efficiency.\\

-\textbf{Ablation Study} \quad We validate the contribution of each component within RRN using the SDWPF dataset, as detailed in Table \ref{tab:ablation_wide}.
-The results demonstrate that removing either Center Normalization (CN) or the invertible GNN module (iGNN) leads to clear performance degradation.
-Specifically, CN is essential for mitigating temporal non-stationarity, while iGNN is critical for capturing spatial heterogeneity.
-The complete RRN framework consistently yields the lowest errors, confirming that the synergy between temporal normalization and spatial structure preservation is required for robust forecasting.
+\textbf{Ablation Study} \quad We validate the contribution of each localized component within RRN using the gap-filled SDWPF dataset, as detailed in Table~\ref{tab:ablation_wide}.
+The results demonstrate that removing either Bounded Scale Normalization (BSN) or the invertible GNN module (iGNN) leads to performance degradation.
+Specifically, BSN is helpful for mitigating non-stationary variance trajectories along the temporal dimension, while iGNN is critical for capturing spatial topological heterogeneity.
+The complete RRN framework consistently yields lower errors, confirming that the synergy between localized temporal normalization and spatial structure preservation is beneficial for robust forecasting.

-\textbf{Distribution Smoothing Effect} \quad To better understand how RRN helps the backbone model, we visualize the probability density of the data before and after the transformation.
-As shown in Figure \ref{fig:Node_Distribution_Comparison}, the original data for different locations, such as Node 0, Node 1, Node 24, and Node 25 have very different and sometimes sharp shapes.
-After passing through the RRN framework, these original distributions are transformed into a much smoother and more aligned shape.
-This change is very important because when the data is finally input into the backbone model, it exists in a much more stable and unified space.
-This smooth distribution makes it much easier for the base model to learn clear patterns and make accurate predictions.